kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do - PC Features Tab.md

     - [ ] Item Summary
     - [ ] Card on label click
 - [x] SCSS
-- [ ] Handle Create click
+- [x] Handle Create click
-- [ ] Handle classic controls
+- [x] Handle classic controls
 - [ ] Ensure context menu works
-  - [ ] allow-edit true
+  - [x] allow-edit true
-  - [ ] allow-edit false
+  - [x] allow-edit false
   - [ ] owner vs. not owner
   - [ ] limited?
 - [ ] Functionality
   - [ ] Search
   - [ ] Action Economy Filters
+  - [ ] Refinement: make search unique to the current sheet and able to be rehydrated between submissions
-  - [ ] Refinement: make search and filtering feature set unique to the user and not the actor.
+  - [ ] Refinement: make Action Economy filtering unique to the user and not the actor.
+Unfortunately, to keep track of this, we'll need to persist a large json object representing Actor -> Tab -> Filter Name, with a value of boolean at the leaf.
   - [ ] Refinement: implement sorting per section type ; it should not affect the actual order of the data, and it should be specific to the users
   - [ ] Refinement: maintain scroll top between refreshes
   - [ ] Refinement: maintain open/closed state of items between refreshes